Shubham2376G/Med_Triage_Classification/readme.md

 ├── Datasets/                # Contains classification datasets
 │   ├── Classification_v1.json
 │   └── Classification_bert.json
-├── Modernbert_model/       # Contains ModernBert model and weights (download from the link before use) └── Visual_plots/            # Contains t-SNE and UMAP plots
+├── Modeernbert_model/       # Contains ModernBert model and weights (download from the link before use) └── Visual_plots/            # Contains t-SNE and UMAP plots (tsne_plot.png, umap_plot.png)
 ```

 ## Notes

 * Make sure to put your custom datasets inside the `Datasets` folder to work on it.
 * Currently it supports only `huggingface embedding models`.
 It can further be extended to OpenAI embedding models or any other third-party provider.
-* For ModernBert, download the model weights from [this link](#) and put them in the `Modeernbert_model` folder before running the classification.
+* For ModernBert, download the model weights from [this link](https://drive.google.com/file/d/1EFjGK_Y7ByFaq-zvWfeRUnryQJirSQ-W/view?usp=drive_link) and put them in the `Modeernbert_model` folder before running the classification.